codeforbirmingham/Open-Disclosure/utils/README.md

 * GenerateDistricts.py: This looks at the Open Civic Data IDs in /data/ocdIDs/ and puts that in JSON format (matching each ID to its friendly name).

 ### Step 3: Add to the Data ###
-* CallGeocodingAPI.py: This calls Google's Geocoding API to convert street addresses to coordinates for all the contributors and payees, and locates them by district, county, etc. using the files in /data/map/.
+* CallGeocodingAPI.py: This calls Google's Geocoding API to convert street addresses to coordinates for all the transactees, and locates them by district, county, etc. using the files in /data/map/.
-* CallCivicInfoAPI.py: This calls Google's Civic Information API to get information on each OCD ID in Alabama, adding to the existing data.
+* CallCivicInfoAPI.py: This calls Google's Civic Information API to get information on each OCD ID in Alabama, adding to the existing party data.

 ### Step 4: Send the Data to Socrata ###
 Coming Soon...